psp515/MicroPico/README.md

 Photorezistor  | ✅  | ✅ | ❌
 Ultrasonic | ❌  | ❌ | ❌

-See the [open issues](https://github.com/psp515/MicroPico/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/psp515/MicroPico/issues) for a full list of tasks (and known issues).

 ### License